akansh30/shipment_delay_prediction/README.md

 ## Project Description
 This project focuses on predicting shipment delays using machine learning.
 It includes three main stages:
-1. **Data Preparation & Exploration**: Cleaning the dataset, handling missing values, and performing exploratory data analysis (EDA) to identify useful features.
+1. **Data Preparation & Exploration**: Cleaning the dataset, handling missing values, and performing EDA to identify useful features.
-2. **Model Development**: Building a classification model to predict delays and experimenting with at least two machine learning algorithms (e.g., Logistic Regression, Decision Tree, Random Forest).
+2. **Model Development**: Building a classification model to predict delays and experimenting with two machine learning algorithms ( Logistic Regression, Decision Tree).
 Evaluation is performed using metrics like accuracy, precision, recall, and F1 score.
 3. **Deployment**: Creating an API using FastAPI to accept shipment details and return a prediction (Delayed/On Time).

 ---